rumpkernel/rumprun-packages/README.md

 Contributing new packages
 -------------------------

+New packages are contributed by creating the package and, after sufficient testing, opening a pull request.
+If you are a contributor with push access to rumprun-packages, you may also push directly into the repository instead of going the pull request route.

-When adding new packages, include the following sections in the package-specific README:
+When creating new packages, include the following sections in the package-specific README:

 * Overview: name of the package, version number, and a sentence or two on how the package can be used